3 Steps to Create a Life of Constant Travel

-I am not as budget as the suggested above.
-You could sleep for free with couch-surfing, hitchhike everywhere, and skip any tourist attractions that require entry fees.
-Personally I am not that sociable and like having a private bathroom, I tend not to hitchhike unless I have to, and sometimes I want to see the tourist attractions.
-Even with all these expenses, I still spend less than I would if I was living in Australia, because I am not trying to “keep up with the Jonse’s”.
-Not having a car, rent, the latest phone, etc. Also, I do not drink alcohol that much and like to eat local food as opposed to dining in “nice” restaurants all the time.
+You could sleep for free with couch-surfing, hitchhike, and skip with entry fees.
+Personally, I am not that sociable and like having a private bathroom.
+I tend not to hitchhike unless I have to, and sometimes I want to see the tourist attractions.
+Even with all these expenses, I still spend less than I would if I was living in Australia.
+This is because I am not trying to “keep up with the Jones’s”.
+Also, I do not drink alcohol that much and likes to eat local food as opposed to dining in “nice” restaurants all the time.

 Set A Budget

-This does not have to be complicated.
-No matter where I go my maximum budget is $50/day (USD).
+This does not have to be hard.
+No matter where I go, my budget is $50/day (USD).
 I rarely spend this much.
-Sometimes if I go to an expensive tourist attraction or buy a plane ticket, etc. it goes way over, but it evens out over the other days.
-Yes, I can still get private accommodation with bathroom, but I travel in cheap countries.
-If I was in the States, UK, Australia, etc. I would probably be hosteling or couch-surfing, or more likely, staying with friends.
+Sometimes if I go to an expensive tourist attraction or buy a plane ticket it goes way over.
+But it evens out over the other days.
+Yes, I can still get accommodation with a private bathroom, but I travel in cheap countries.
+If I was in the States, UK, Australia, etc. I would use dorms, couch-surfing, or more likely, stay with friends.

 Anyway, the point is to set a budget and stick to it as an average.
 I track my spending once a week and adjust as necessary.

-Usually people will have their funds and then set a budget accordingly.
+Usually, people will have their funds and then set a budget.
 It makes sense.

-There are a number of ways you can fund your life of constant travel.
+There are many ways you can fund your life of constant travel.
 Here are some (not all) of them.

 Make Lots of Money and then Travel

 Most people work, save money, go on vacation, go back to work.
-You could just do this on a bigger scale.
+You could do this on a bigger scale.
 Work and save heaps of money and then travel for as long as you can.
-The problem with this is that unless you save up like really a lot, then eventually you will have to work again, so it is a part-life of constant travel.
-Like a gap year but it may least a while depending on how much you saved.
+The problem with this is that unless you save up a lot, you will have to work again.
+It is a part-life of constant travel.
+Like a gap year but it may last a while depending on how much you save.

-By this I mean you go abroad and get a job e.g. a summer camp, bar work, etc. I have put this in here just to say that this is not an option.
-You will not be creating a life of constant travel, you are just working in another location.
-Perhaps you travel from town to town taking short contracts, and then travel around the general area, but you do not have the ability to come and go as you please.
+By this I mean you go abroad and get a job.
+For example, summer camp, bar work, etc. I have put this in here to say that this is not an option.
+You will not be creating a life of constant travel.
+You are working in another location.
+You do not have the ability to come and go as you please.
 You still have to show up to work, assuming you want to keep the job.

 This includes any job you can do online such as writing, teaching, web design, photography, etc.

-The problem is that any job where you are employed, whether you are working on-line or not, still means you have deadlines and things you HAVE to do in order to keep the job.
+Any job where you are an employee, whether you are working online or not, means you have deadlines.
+You have things you HAVE to do to keep the job.

 Also, you will be internet reliant to make money.
-Maybe not all the time, e.g., you can write off-line, but it isn’t called an on-line job for nothing.
+Maybe not all the time.
+You can write off-line, but they call it an online job for a reason.

 Create a Residual Income

-There are many ways to create a residual income, but they all basically revolve around building a business of some kind.
-Even if you residual income is based solely on investing, then investing is your business.
+There are many ways to create a residual income.
+They all revolve around building a business of some kind.
+Even if you residual income investing, then investing is your business.

 You have two choices.

-- Build a residual income and then travel, therefore living off the residual income.
+- Build a residual income and then travel, thus living off the residual income.